BootstrapJBPM/jbavsc/README.md

 ## Known Issues

-This extension tries to install the [jba-cli](https://www.npmjs.com/package/jba-cli) for you during generation.
+This extension tries to install the [jba-cli](https://www.npmjs.com/package/jba-cli) npm package for you during generation.
 In the case you dont have direct user access on your machine to run

 ```